Thirlan/ThirlanStellarisMPBalance/patch_notes.md

  * Common Ground: "Live long and prosper" event gifts the player +125 influence 30 days after game start along with a crewed science ship.
  * Life Seeded: Starbase influence and material cost -10%
  * Doomsday: stage 1 now takes ~2 years to trigger from 5 days, with stage 2 taking ~17 years from ~11 years
+ * Cave Dwellers: pop growth speed -10% from -20% and 0% species empire size modifier from 10%
+ * Rift World: +15% to physics research
+ * Fear of the Dark: 0 to tech alternatives and leaderpool size from -1
+ * Knights of the Toxic Gods: +1 ship sensor range
+ * Payback: +15% Ship fire rate

 ## Species Traits: